viraj-nikam/canvas/readme.md

 ## Updates

-You may use composer to update your current version of Canvas:
+You may update your Canvas installation using composer:

 ```bash
 composer update